Conal84/MS1-salford-squash-centre/README.md

 ## UX
 ### User Stories
-As a I want to access squash centre information relating to a first time visit to the centre.
+As a user I want to access squash centre information relating to a first time visit to the centre.
 This includes centre location, parking, court and changing room facilities and how to become a member.

 As a user I would like to see images of the court, changing room and other facilities.

-As a user I want easy access to sign up and log in buttons and I want to be qucikly taken to other main page areas of facilties, play and back to the home location.
-As a user when I click the Log In or Sign Up buttons I would like to be presented with the relevant user entry infromation in a concise and simple way.
+As a user I want easy access to sign up and log in buttons and I want to be quickly taken to other main page areas of facilties, play and back to the home location.

+As a user when I click the Log In or Sign Up buttons I would like to be presented with the relevant user entry information in a concise and simple way.

 As an existing member I want to be able to access the log in area where future functionality could provide information on squash centre timetable, training sessions and court bookings easily so I can effortlessly use the court facilities.